 This policy provides guidance on organizational expectations, best practices, behavior, and conflicts of interest for the Utah Inland Port Authority (UIPA).
+The purpose of this policy is to set forth standards of conduct for officers, employees, and staff members of the Utah Inland Port Authority.

-II.
 Regulatory / Legislative Requirements